Meet the Founder

 - Re-purpose returned shipping boxes and Kraft paper through local businesses

-- Use Canadian and USA-made, eco-friendly cleaning products on our toys
+- Use Canadian and American-made eco-friendly cleaning products on our wooden toys

 We believe that childhood play should have a positive impact on both our children’s future and the planet’s.